alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 _Figure 10: Clustered scatter plot of universities using NSS question 27 on the X axis and positive facility total count on the Y axis_

-In contrast to the NSS/REF plot, here cluster 0 is distinct from other clusters, with all points showing high values for the positive venues feature.
+In contrast to the NSS/REF plot, here cluster 0 is distinct from other clusters, with all points showing high values for the positive facilities feature.
 As before, the zero NSS values mean cluster 2 is not plotted.
 Cluster 1 and 3 overlap considerably and are not discrete in this view.
 The regression line shows a reasonably strong negative correlation, though this may be influenced by the atypically high values from cluster 0.

 ![clustered scatter plot of universities using REF outputs  on the X axis and positive facility total count on the Y axis](https://github.com/alistairknock/Coursera_Capstone/raw/master/os_figure11.PNG)

 _Figure 11: Clustered scatter plot of universities using REF outputs on the X axis and positive facility total count on the Y axis_

-This chart shows REF outputs against count of positive venues.
-With the exception of cluster 2, here we have clear separation of the clusters, with cluster 0 remaining in the top positive venue range, and the other clusters being separated cleanly by low and mid-high REF performance.
+This chart shows REF outputs against count of positive facilities.
+With the exception of cluster 2, here we have clear separation of the clusters, with cluster 0 remaining in the top positive facilities range, and the other clusters being separated cleanly by low and mid-high REF performance.
 The regression line shows positive correlation.

-Box plots were used to view the distribution of values within each cluster, summarised in table 3 below and which confirms that cluster 2 contained no NSS results, cluster 3 contained weak REF results, and cluster 0 contained very high counts of positive facilities - notably while cluster 1 and 3 contain small quantities of positive venues, cluster 2 shows significant range.
+Box plots were used to view the distribution of values within each cluster, summarised in table 3 below and which confirms that cluster 2 contained no NSS results, cluster 3 contained weak REF results, and cluster 0 contained very high counts of positive facilities - notably while cluster 1 and 3 contain small quantities of positive facilities, cluster 2 shows significant range.

 **Table 3: Cluster labels with lower and upper quartiles** (note that positive facilities is standardised to 100% in this table, whereas NSS and REF outputs show the original percentage score from the dataset)